*Affiliate disclosure.

 Places of Interest Have People of Interest

-Having spoken to many women, I saw that the isolation experienced during the Chinese Virus had a debilitating effect.
+Having spoken to many women, I saw that the isolation experienced during COVID had a debilitating effect.

 Lethargy, a complacent feeling, took the place of exuberance and willfulness.
 If you were an upbeat person, you became less so.
 If you had problems warding off loneliness, your loneliness and the feeling of invisibility grew.

 On top of the isolation we suffered from the virus you may have just retired.
 You lost friends and a daily schedule.
 You relocated to another city and don’t have the tools to fit into a new community.
-You lost a loved one.
+Or, you lost a loved one.

 The children moved away.
 Perhaps you are faced with family estrangement.
 You are over 50, or under 50 for that matter, and in a rut.
 You are just plain lonely, and on top of that, you have gotten used to being frozen in time.